 According to the World Health Organisation (WHO), one out of 10 people fall ill after consuming contaminated food.
 In the world rankings, Africa has the highest number of food poisoning cases reported.
-The 2015 health study further states that each year more than 92 million people fall ill after consuming contaminated foods and over 137 000 have died because of food poisoning.
+The 2015 health study further states that more than 92 million people fall ill each year after consuming contaminated foods, and over 137 000 have died because of food poisoning.

 The access to safe and affordable food is an eminent and fundamental right to be enjoyed by everyone regardless of origin, class or stature.
-As consumers, we expect that our food does not carry potential risks and diseases that are harmful to our health.
+As consumers, we expect that our food does not carry potential risks and diseases harmful to our health.

 Department of Agriculture, Forestry and Fisheries: the DAFF regulates the quality of agriculture and animal products to ensure that it is safe for consumption.

 National Department of Health: this department assures that all foodstuffs are safe for human consumption in terms of the Foodstuffs, Cosmetics and Disinfectant Act of 1972 (FCD Act).
 The Act also addresses the manufacture, labelling and trade of foodstuffs.